-During the past couple of decades, brands have grown more and more to the point where they reached billion dollar valuations.
+During the past couple of decades, companies have grown more and more to the point where they reached billion dollar valuations.

 You’ve probably heard the saying “brands thrive”.
 But what does this actually mean?
 Why is it so important to create a brand nowadays?(1)

-Also, once you create a brand, do you need to manage it in any way?
+Also, once you create a company, do you need to manage it in any way?
 If you’re here to find out the answer to any of these questions, you’re in the right place!

-By the end of this article, you will know everything there is about what brand management is, and how you can take full advantage of the opportunities that you have in regards to branding.
+By the end of this article, you will know everything there is about what this type of management is, and how you can take full advantage of the opportunities that you have in regards to branding.

 As previously mentioned, brands thrive.
 There’s no question about it.